-We provide opportunities for students to discuss and critically reflect upon key questions of meaning and truth such as the origins of the universe, life after death and beliefs about God, allowing students to consider the relationship between religion and cultures and how religions and beliefs contribute to cultural identity and practices in the local and wider community.
-The teacher will always make the students aware of the diversity as well as sensitivity to the questions and callenges that different views and cultures can present.
+• We provide opportunities for students to discuss and critically reflect upon key questions of meaning and truth such as the origins of the universe, life after death and beliefs about God, allowing students to consider the relationship between religion and cultures and how religions and beliefs contribute to cultural identity and practices in the local and wider community.
+The teacher will always make the students aware of the diversity as well as sensitivity to the questions and challenges that different views and cultures can present.
 By learning about a wide range of world faiths and world views, this will promote racial and interfaith harmony and respect for all; combat prejudice and discrimination; contribute positively to community cohesion and promote awareness of how interfaith cooperation can support the pursuit of the common good, providing opportunities for social development.
-The curriculum allows students to investigate social issues from religions.
+The curriculum allows students to investigate social issues from religious perspectives, recognising the diversity of viewpoints within and between religions as well as the common ground between religions.
 It will allow students to consider what is important to them through studying key religious and philosophical beliefs about values and ethical codes of practice.
 This in turn prepares them for life in the future, in employment and lifelong learning.